uptoratlen/freeCommanderDownAndUp/README.md

 ## Edit freeCommanderDownAndUp.json
-This is a not working sample ! - You need to adjust to your needs.
+This is a sample! - You need to adjust to your needs.

 ```
 [